 Zero results search insights

 What is it?

 A zero results report highlights when a shopper searches for something on your website and no items match their query.
-It shows you the keywords that lead customers to “no results found”, and how many times customers have searched for those keywords.
+It shows you the keywords that lead customers to “no results found”.
+It also shows how many times customers have searched for those keywords.

 How to use it

 The zero results report provides actionable insights you can use to increase sales and improve the shopping experience for your customers.

 First, this report lets you see the products that your customers are looking for, but your business doesn’t sell.
 If certain “no results” queries receive a high volume of searches, you could consider adding a relevant product to your store to give these high-intent shoppers the item they want to purchase.

 Second, zero results search reporting can help you discover avoidable errors that are leading to no results.
 For example, let’s say your store sells makeup.
 People who are looking for contouring products might accidentally search “conturing.”
 To avoid missing out on sales, you can offer site search with built-in autocorrect, and make “did you mean” suggestions on no results pages to lead them to relevant products.

 The zero results report can also guide you in creating synonyms for common zero-result terms to help reduce instances in which customers can’t find relevant products.
 Let’s say you sell tshirts, but shoppers are failing to find them when they input “t-shirt” or “tee shirt” as a search query because of this difference in spelling.
 Setting up synonyms for these variations in product names can prevent missed sales opportunities, and should play a part in your search strategy.